Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 Perhaps the most convincing exhibits illustrated the “but for” concept of contiguity in a “MAD Magazine” style back-page folding manner, where a map of two areas alleged to be contiguous was folded in such a manner as to eliminate the previously-annexed publicly-owned property.

-Perhaps worried, as I am, that this great literary device is being forgotten, Justice Hearn, in a footnote, directed readers “not familiar with this reference” to a the New York Times’ very cool interractive compilation of MAD Magazine fold-in covers.
-If you liked MAD, you’ll want to check out that link.
+Perhaps worried, as I am, that this great literary device is being forgotten, Justice Hearn, in a footnote, directed readers “not familiar with this reference” to a New York Times interractive compilation of MAD Magazine fold-in covers.

 Cabiness v.
 Town of James Island, Opinion No. 26989, S.C.
 Sup.
 Ct, June 20, 2011.
 Thanks to Jim Bogle.